What Is an Autoimmune Disease

 The macrophage is said to present these antigens to the T cell, which is the next cell in the chain and the primary decision maker in the immune process.
 T cells are highly specialized.
 In fact, each of the thousands of T cells within your body is different from every other one.
 On their surface, T cells express a protein called the T cell receptor, which will bind to only one or a few antigens out of the thousands that are possible.
 When a macrophage and a T cell encounter one another, they see whether any of the antigens on the surface of the macrophage fit into the T cell receptor.
 Most of the time the antigens don't fit.
 But if the antigens do match the T cell receptor, then the cells stick to one another.
 Through the action of chemical messengers, the T cell becomes turned on, or activated.

 Activated T cells then call in the last cell in the chain, which is the B cell.
 Like T cells, each B cell is unique.
-Instead of making specific surface proteins, however, B cells make proteins called antibodies that can be released from the B cell into the bloodstream where they travel until they bind to the antigen that fits.
-Once an infecting organism is coated with antibodies it is tagged for recognition by the immune cells that destroy foreign substances.
+Instead of making specific surface proteins, though, B cells make proteins called antibodies that can be released from the B cell into the bloodstream where they travel until they bind to the antigen that fits.
+After an infecting organism is coated with antibodies, it is tagged for recognition by the immune cells that destroy foreign substances.

 eMedicineHealth Medical Reference from Healthwise